carlag-raft/raft-exercise/README.md

 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
 Goal: Project Goals and Objectives (what is the project going to do)

-1. Set forth the goals of the projects (10 minutes)
+1. Set forth the goals of the projects (30 minutes)
-2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period
+2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
-3. Group reviews functional and Non-functional scope areas
+3. Group reviews functional and Non-functional scope areas, review high level requirements (30 minutes)
-4. State what must happen for the project to be considered successful
+4. State what must happen for the project to be considered successful (30 minutes)

 SPRINT 0 CERMONIES